liumaggie/jCurry/README.md

   }
 };
 ```
-In the first two ways to use `$l`, the queried elements are returned as a `DOMNodeCollection` so they have access to methods for traversing, updating or manipulating the DOM.
+In the first three ways to use `$l`, the queried elements are returned as a `DOMNodeCollection` so they have access to methods for traversing, updating or manipulating the DOM.

 ### DOM Traversal